Y0Coss/docs-fork/pages/manage_and_operate/secret_manager/external-secret-operator/guide.en-gb.md

 #### Create a secret containing the PAT

-Start by encoding your `user_pat` is base 64 so it can be stored in a kubernetes secret.
+Start by encoding your `user_pat` in base 64 so it can be stored in a Kubernetes secret.

 ```bash
 $ echo -n "<token>" | base64
 ZXlKaG...wVkFn
 ```

-Or if `user_pat` was store in a environment variable:
+Alternatively, if the `user_pat` was stored in an environment variable:

 ```bash
 PAT_TOKEN_B64=$(echo -n $PAT_TOKEN | base64) ; echo $PAT_TOKEN_B64